 Multiple tools versus one platform becomes urgent when software sprawl starts costing more than it helps—in subscriptions, administration time, fragile integrations, and duplicate data entry across teams.

 Most companies do not wake up one day and decide to create software sprawl.
 It happens one practical decision at a time.
-Sales needs a CRM.
+Sales needs a customer relationship management (CRM).
 Delivery needs a project tool.
 Support needs a help desk.
 Operations builds spreadsheets.
 Reporting gets handled somewhere else.

 Each decision may be reasonable on its own.
 The problem appears later, when the business has to manage work that crosses all of those systems.
 A customer request becomes a sales opportunity, then a delivery project, then a support issue, then an approval, then a production change, then a management report.